Lunarnovaa/nixconf/README.md

 [@0atman](https://github.com/0atman), whose NixOS video first got me interested in the space.

-[@vimjoyer](https://github.com/vimjoyer), for his videos, and for his public nixconf, which I learned and referenced for my own configuration which shares its namesake.
+[@vimjoyer](https://github.com/vimjoyer), for his videos, and for his public nixconf, which I learned and referenced for my own configuration early on.

 ### SNUG